jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
-I am interested in <a href="https://groups.cs.umass.edu/theory/">theoretical computer science</a>, in particular cryptography and convex/numerical optimization.
-I also like reading books and papers in geometric analysis and mathematical physics.
-Most importantly, I am always open to learn new fields!
+I am interested in <a href="https://groups.cs.umass.edu/theory/">theoretical computer science</a>, in particular cryptography and computational complexity theory.
+I also like reading books and papers in geometric analysis and partial differential equations.
 </p>
 </font>